 Articles, and court documents

-As of May 17, 2025 there is an ongoing battle on this case in federal court.
+As of September 21, 2025 there is an ongoing battle on this case in both federal (11th Circuit Court of Appeals) and state court (20th Circuit and 6th DCA).
 See court documents in the Articles section.